juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 Guy responded with an exaggerated smile and a sarcastic laugh, "Your sense of humour has hit a new low, Grace."

-Grace responded with a fake smile of her own before shooting Guy an aggressive look, and leaving in a huff with the dishes expertly stacked in her hands.
+Grace responded with a fake smile of her own before shooting Guy an aggressive look and leaving in a huff with the dishes expertly stacked in her hands.

-Guy proceeded to make a plate for Shuri, with a balanced nutrition, and made his way out of the mess hall towards the living quarters.
+Guy proceeded to make a plate for Shuri, with balanced nutrition and made his way out of the mess hall towards the living quarters.
 Along the way, he greeted the Sect Members hanging around, doing their own thing.

 After arriving at his destination, Guy raised his knuckle and rapped it against Shuri's door.